ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 ## Payment channels {#payment-channels}

-Simplified state channels that only deal with payments.
+Simplified state channels that only deal with payments (i.e. state that represents balances).
 They allow off-chain transfers between two participants, as long as the net sum of their transfers does not exceed the deposited tokens.

 ## Pros and cons {#channels-pros-and-cons}